 - Straightforward method: The straightforward method counts the actual savings per year.
 These savings in a certain year will consist both of savings by actions implemented in the relevant year ("first year savings") as well as savings from actions implemented in previous years which still generate savings.
-In this approach, saving actions with a lifetime exceeding the 2021 - 2030 period which are implemented at the beginning of the period will result in higher cumulative savings than actions implemented at the end of the period. - Index value method: For the index value method, the first year's savings are multiplied with a factor.
+In this approach, saving actions with a lifetime exceeding the 2021 2030 period which are implemented at the beginning of the period will result in higher cumulative savings than actions implemented at the end of the period. - Index value method: For the index value method, the first year's savings are multiplied with a factor.
 With the help of a scale, the actual lifetime of a savings action is converted to this factor.
 Due to this method, savings actions will always generate the same amount of cumulative savings, regardless of their implementation date. - Cap method: When using the cap method, a maximum lifetime is assigned to all savings actions.
 The first year's savings are then multiplied by the maximum lifetime (unless the actual lifetime of the action is shorter) to calculate the cumulated savings.
+Due to this method, savings actions will always generate the same amount of cumulative savings, regardless of their implementation date. - Discount method: For the discount method, a discount factor is applied to the savings achieved in the years following the implementation of an action, resulting in decreased annual savings per action over time.
 Due to this method, savings actions will always generate the same amount of cumulative savings, regardless of their implementation date.

-When choosing one of the alternative approaches (index value method or cap method), Member States have to make sure that cumulative savings reported are not higher than savings calculated using the straightforward approach.
+When choosing one of the alternative approaches (index value method, cap method or discount rate method), Member States have to make sure that cumulative savings reported are not higher than savings calculated using the straightforward approach.
 It is therefore necessary to predict what energy savings actions will be implemented in terms of their lifetimes and implementation dates in order to correctly adjust the cap or scaling for index values.